TrickyTroll/ezvi/README.md

 ### The `CLI`

-There are two different ways of using `EZ-Vi` via the command line.
+There are two different ways of using `ezvi` via the command line.

 #### The `text` command